BlueberryMC/MagmaCube/README.md

 - World Generation is trash
 - Translation in TranslatableComponent is missing?
 - Not loading some textures
+- Block break animation does not play (block breaks will be saved to the world, though)

 ## Todo
 - Fix GuiComponent#fill